4d/docs/website/translated_docs/es/API/formulaClass.md

 #### Parameters to a single method

 For more convenience, when the formula is made of a single project method, parameters can be omitted in the formula object initialization.
 They can just be passed when the formula is called.
-For example:
+Por ejemplo:

 ```4d
  var $f : 4D.Function